 While the fund recognizes and supports the critical importance of ex-situ efforts such as endangered species breeding programs and conservation awareness/education, its primary focus is to support conservation efforts directly benefiting wildlife in their native ranges (in situ).
 For this reason, the fund is unable to help underwrite the captive breeding efforts of other animal management facilities.
 However, the fund will consider ex-situ conservation education proposals that demonstrate significant positive and sustainable impact.

 The fund has no set minimum or maximum grant amount.
 In the past, the fund has awarded grants ranging from $5,000 to $25,000 each for a one-year term.
 The fund will consider multi-year proposals.

-All grant applications for each year's granting session are due by December 1 of the prior year.
 Only applications submitted via the fund's online application system will be accepted.
 Visit the Conservation Fund's Web site for complete grant policies, information on previously funded projects, and the complete application.

 The application deadline is generally January 1, annually.

 About: We track over 100,000 grantmaking foundations, service clubs, corporate giving programs AND city, county, state and federal grant programs.
 We alert you when they're accepting applications!available grantsnon profit grantsgrants for non profit organizationsletter of intent examplesrequest for proposalfoundation grantsgrant applicationsdonation letter templategrants